proxmox/proxmox-backup/docs/introduction.rst

 Proxmox Backup Server uses a `client-server model`_.
 The server stores the backup data and provides an API to create backups and restore data.
-With the API it's also possible to manage disks and other server side resources.
+With the API, it's also possible to manage disks and other server-side resources.

 The backup client uses this API to access the backed up data.
 With the command line tool ``proxmox-backup-client`` you can create backups and restore data.